Expatriates in the United Arab Emirates: Japanese

 Almost 4,000 Japanese live in the UAE.
-Over 2,000 of them reside in Dubai, making the city home to the largest Japanese community in the whole of the Arab world.
+Over 2,000 of them reside in Dubai alone, making the city home to the largest Japanese community in the whole of the Arab world.
 Japan also maintains a sizeable trade presence in the UAE through representative offices of multinational corporations and organisations; as of 2007, there were an estimated 105 Japanese companies operating in the Jebel Ali Free Zone alone.

 According to registrations based with local embassies and consulates, the community has been growing at an average of 20 percent per year, much larger than the population during the 1980s when only a few hundred Japanese expatriates lived in the country.
 The Japanese have introduced judo in the country.
 Most immigrants are principally skilled workers employed in white-collar business and industry sectors.
 Dubai has one Japanese association and there is also a Dubai Japanese School, which is based on Japanese curriculum.
 The Japanese School in Abu Dhabi also serves Japanese expatriates.